CGoodin/mavs_ros/README.md

-# MAVS AVT-341 Example
+# MAVS-ROS Package
-MAVS package to interface with the AVT-341 autonomy algorithms for simulation.
+Package to interface with ROS.

 ## Requirements
 Ubuntu 16.04 with [ROS-Kinetic](http://wiki.ros.org/kinetic/Installation/Ubuntu) and a functioning [catkin workspace](http://wiki.ros.org/catkin/Tutorials/create_a_workspace) are required to build and run this code.
 It **may** work with more recent releases of Ubuntu but has not been tested.